harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

     - Aligning the schema of the processed data to fit the Redshift destination table specifications.
     ![Schema Adjustment for Destination Table](./Images_Watermarked/21%20Changing%20the%20schema%20to%20match%20the%20redshift%20destination%20table.png?raw=true)

-22. **Final Redshift Target Table**
+22. **Loading data into Redshift target table**
-    - Overview of the target Redshift table containing the fully processed and joined flight data.
+    - Node to load the transformed data into Redshift.
     ![Redshift Target Table](./Images_Watermarked/22%20Redshift%20target%20table.png?raw=true)

 23. **Overview of the Complete Glue ETL Pipeline**